aidan-harding/flow-map/README.md

 This scenario occurs in many places.
 For example, sending an email where the email template to use is based on the value of a picklist field.
 Or assigning record ownership based on the value in a field.

+See also [Maps in Flow](https://nebulaconsulting.co.uk/insights/maps-in-flow/) on our blog.

 ## A simple example: Account Record Type from Type

 To demonstrate, we use a toy example of setting an Account's Record Type based on the Type